Waynefn/LeetCodeProblems/README.md

 My file name is after problem number.
 You can find the problem [here](https://leetcode.com/problemset/all/).

-The code is just a function without class.
+If there is only one function in the class, class is omited.